VishakBharadwaj94/poetry-service/README.md

 cd poetry-service
 ```

-### 2. Get OpenAI API Key
+### 2. Set Up OpenAI Account and Get API Key
 1. Go to https://platform.openai.com/
 2. Sign up or log in
+3. Add a valid credit card to your account
+4. Enable API access in your account settings
-3. Click your profile icon → "View API keys"
+5. Click your profile icon → "View API keys"
-4. Click "Create new secret key"
+6. Click "Create new secret key"
-5. Copy the key (save it - you won't be able to see it again)
+7. Copy the key (save it - you won't be able to see it again)

 ### 3. Create Gmail App Password
 1. Go to your Google Account settings